-Dr. Ast is fellowship trained in Adult Reconstruction and Joint Replacement Surgery from the Hospital for Special Surgery in New York City.
+Dr. Ast is fellowship trained in Adult Reconstruction and Joint Replacement Surgery from HSS.
 His primary specialty focus is rapid-recovery, short-stay and outpatient joint replacement surgery.
 Before returning to HSS, he previously developed and directed one of the largest and most successful outpatient joint replacement programs in the northeast.
 He also has both clinical and teaching expertise in the use of robotics and computer assistance in joint replacement surgery, and was the director of robotic and computer assisted surgery at a major university institution in New Jersey.

 Assistant Attending Orthopedic Surgeon, Hospital for Special Surgery

 Assistant Professor of Orthopedic Surgery, Weill Cornell Medical College

 Rapid recovery, short stay and outpatient joint replacement

 Partial Knee Replacement